 I’ve just been laid off, and I’ve made a claim for Universal Credit.
 But my outgoings are going to be much higher than my income – what can I do?

 Make sure you claim Council Tax Support to help you with your Council Tax Bill.
 If you pay rent and so have a Housing Costs Element included in your Universal Credit award you can also try for a Discretionary Housing Payment from your Local Authority.

 Think about what bills / expenses you can cut down – there’s lots of useful information online.
 Speak to a Money Adviser who can help you renegotiate debt repayments and draw up a realistic budget.

-Contact your Local Authority and ask if they can provide any help through their Local Welfare Assistance fund – note not all Local Authorities have these.
+Contact your Local Authority and ask if they can provide any help through the Household Support Fund or their Local Welfare Assistance fund (note that not all Local Authorities have a Local Welfare Assistance fund).